| |

 Date / Time: January 2005

 Further Comments: A gentleman, described as black and in his twenties, bit another man walking along the street before pouncing on neighbours who came to the victim's aid.
-One woman who was present was said to have had a chunk bitten out of her hand.
+One woman present was said to have had a chunk bitten out of her hand.
 Police, however, stated that they had received no reports of such an incident and dismissed the story as an urban myth.

 Blood Sucker